douglasteeple/DIGITS_Traffic_Signs/README.md

 ## Data Acquisition:

 The LISA dataset contains over 7,000 traffic sign images.
+This dataset was chosen for the reality of the images (many signs are small, occluded, blurry, etc) and its sheer size.
 These are examples of raw images of the 4 classes of signs chosen:

 <center>
 <table>